Package Leaflet: Information for the Patient

 Meloxicam Stada 15 mg Tablets EFG

-Meloxicam Stada is a nonsteroidal anti-inflammatory medication and pain treatment that belongs to the group of medications called nonsteroidal anti-inflammatory drugs (NSAIDs) used to reduce inflammation and pain in muscles and joints.
+Meloxicam Stada is an anti-inflammatory and pain-relieving medicine that belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs), which are used to reduce inflammation and pain in the muscles and joints.

 Meloxicam is used for: